jamiebuilds/unstated/README.md

 </h4>

 <h4 align="center">
-  "I used unstated as alternative for state management for testing an alternative state management... after that my team rewrote the whole mobile app to use unstated.
+  "I used unstated as alternative for state management for testing purpose... after that my team rewrote the whole mobile app to use unstated.
 Happy development."
   <br><br>
   <a href="https://github.com/xaamin">Benjamín Martínez</a>
 </h4>